JCPTrevillian/JCPTrevillian/README.md

 between users and innovative digital solutions.
 \
 \
-I am a naturally curious person who asks questions and likes to explore things I want to learn.
+I am a naturally curious person who asks questions and likes to explore the things I want to learn.
 \
 \
 Tech is my ❤️